Aseeesh/MEAN2/README.md

 ##Introduction

-Basic Angular seed application created with Quick start application (Tour of users) given on angular website.
+Basic Angular seed application created with Quick start application (Tour of Heros) given on angular website.
 It uses ExpressJS along with Mongo DB support (Mongoose) via a wrapper of Repository Pattern as Business layer.
 It also uses Gulp for running task and TsLint.The seed application is built over node and uses latest node packages.